sadanandpai/react-state-management/README.md

 ### Redux Toolkit State Management
 The state is managed by redux toolkit which reduces the boilerplate code and reduces the logic handling effort

+### Recoilt State Management
+The state is managed by recpil which reduces works on atoms, selectors with hooks

 ### RxJS State Management
 The state is managed by RxJS which helps the state flows with observers and observables